|

 General information:

-Please note that a quilt may fit into more than one of the categories listed below.
-The entrant should select the category that best fits the quilt.
-In addition to the category that is most appropriate for the construction of the quilt, the registration committee will divide categories by size based upon the information provided with the registration form.
-Should a category have too few entries to fill that particular category, Quilt Show Chairs, in their sole discretion, reserve the right to move those entries to another category and eliminate the underutilized category.
-Should a category have too many entries, Quilt Show Chairs, in their sole discretion, reserve the right to split that category into two or more categories.
+Please note that your quilt may fit into more than one of the categories listed below.
+You should select the category that best fits the quilt.
+The registration committee will divide categories by size based upon the measurements provided on the registration form.
+Should a category have too few entries to fill it, Quilt Show Chairs reserve the right to move those entries to another category and eliminate the underutilized category.
+Should a category have too many entries, Quilt Show Chairs reserve the right to split that category into two or more categories.
+As stated in the General Info and Rules document: “Entries are limited to quilts that have not been entered or judged in a previous PQG quilt show.
+Quilts must have been completed within the last 10 years and be of show quality.”

 Quilt Top Construction: